Norway in legal quandary after wind turbines ruled a threat to reindeer herder rights - NewsBreak

 "At the same time, the minister appears willing to go quickly into this case..., and she promises that international law is (to be) applied in Fosen," Lange said.

-Direct and indirect owners of the wind farms include Germany’s Stadtwerke Muenchen and Swiss BKW, as well as Fosen Vind, Statkraft, TroenderEnergi, Nordic Wind Power, Energy Infrastructure Partners and Roan Vind.
+Direct and indirect owners of the wind farms include Germany's Stadtwerke Muenchen and Swiss BKW (BKWB.S), as well as Fosen Vind, Statkraft (STATKF.UL), TroenderEnergi (TROEN.UL), Nordic Wind Power, Energy Infrastructure Partners and Roan Vind.